aloisiaarnoldi/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

 Remember to take breaks throughout the day to clear your mind and refocus.
 Additionally, don’t be afraid to ask for help or advice from your colleagues or online communities.
 There is always someone willing to share their knowledge and experience.

+# 2024-01-25
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In software development, this means that striving for clean, maintainable code with a straightforward design often leads to more robust and efficient solutions in the long run.
+Always aim to write code that's easy to understand, debug, and extend, even if it takes a little more time upfront."

+In essence, remember that good code isn't just about solving the immediate problem; it's also about making life easier for the future you or your team who will inevitably revisit or build upon it.